Fatigue, Sleep Deprivation, and Patient Safety

 The effects of sleep deprivation will become increasingly important as health care moves to more shift-based physician staffing.
 Up to 75% of shift workers experience some degree of fatigue and sleepiness while on duty.
 There is good evidence of increased nursing errors when shifts last longer than 12 hours, nurses work overtime, or nurses do not receive adequate rest breaks.
 Similarly, in a classic study of resident work hours, Landrigan and colleagues found medical and diagnostic error were significantly more common in residents working traditional long shifts of more than 24 hours.
 Studies—including research supported by AHRQ—have shown that residents make fewer errors in the setting of closely monitored, comprehensive interventions to reduce work hours and improve sleep.

 Despite ongoing controversies regarding the impact of resident work hour restrictions and physician sleep deprivation on surgical outcomes, The Joint Commission has issued several reports alerting health care providers and the public to the potential for serious adverse effects of lack of sleep.
 In a 2011 Sentinel Event Alert, The Joint Commission called on health care organizations to take steps to mitigate the impact of extended work hours on clinician sleep deprivation and fatigue.
 These steps include conducting a risk assessment; ensuring robust handoff practices; involving staff in design of work schedules; implementing a fatigue management plan including strategic use of caffeine and planned naps; educating personnel about sleep hygiene; and ensuring an adequate environment for sleep breaks.
 However, more evidence is needed to determine optimal practices for scheduling, planned napping, and other fatigue mitigation strategies.
+The AGCME revised its work hour standards in 2017 to provide more flexibility to physician learners and training programs.
+Trials are underway to build more evidence for the effect of physician learner work schedules on patient outcomes.
 One challenge in addressing sleep deprivation among clinicians is that adequate sleep time requires a combination of effective organizational policies regarding work hours, shift rotation, and sleep policies, as well as personal commitment to good sleep habits.
 Work hour restrictions alone will be ineffective if, when working nights, clinicians do not also limit daytime activities in order to obtain adequate sleep.